thejmazz/js-bioinformatics-exercise/README.md

 Instead of writing an inline function, `check` is declared elsewhere. `check` is an *impure* function which has side effects - it increments `num` each time it is called.
-When `check` finished what it does it will call `tryFinish`. `tryFinish` simple checks if `num === proteins.length`, i.e. have all the files been read and parsed.
+When `check` is finished what it it will call `tryFinish`.
+`tryFinish` simply checks if `num === proteins.length`, i.e. have all the files been read and parsed.
 We do not know the order that these files were processed - and it will be different each time.
 Thus, an alternative is to assign the result into a fixed index in an array (yes, `var a = []; a[5] = 'five'` is totally valid JS).
-In this case the order is not too important so I just through the uids in there.
-Finally, when `tryFinish` discovers that we have in fact processed every file, it calls `cb` with the data.
+In this case the order is not too important so I just threw the uids in there.
+Finally, when `tryFinish` discovers that we have in fact processed every file, it calls `cb` with the `null` as the error, and the produced data.

+Take a look at the [output][collect-seqs-output] `node collect-seqs.js` produces.

 [jshint]: http://jshint.com/
 [bionode-ncbi]: https://github.com/bionode/bionode-ncbi